Stewie

 Design partners wanted

-Your product logic deserves to be explicit.
+Your product truth deserves to be explicit.